KosinskiLab/AlphaPulldown/README.md

 <br>
 <br>

-# Run AlphaPulldown Python CLI
+# Run AlphaPulldown Python Command Line Interface

 AlphaPulldown can be used as a set of scripts for every particular step.
 1. [`create_individual_features.py`](#1-compute-multiple-sequence-alignment-msa-and-template-features-cpu-stage): Generates multiple sequence alignments (MSA), identifies structural templates, and stores the results in monomeric feature `.pkl` files.